WalaaAlrefai/data-structures-and-algorithms/reverse-arr/README.md

 ![white board](whitebord.jpg)

 ## Approach & Efficiency
-I used the reverse() method,its the simplest way and workig efficency and matching the expected result also it takes a little lines of code
+- I used the reverse() method,its the simplest way and workig efficency and matching the expected result also it takes a little lines of code

+- the BIG O :
+ - O(N) for both Time and Space

 ## Solution
 python reverse_array.py